wmgeolab/gbDocs/docs/docs/10-workflow-overview/deliverables-and-artifacts.md

 The steps to creating these files will be described in the Pipeline section, as previously stated.

 ## Validation / QA
-Here is a downloadable example using Angola's country border, administrative division 0 (AGO_ADM0).
+Here is a downloadable example of a zip file containing the 3 expected outputs, using Angola's country border, administrative division 0 (AGO_ADM0).
 <a href="https://github.com/wmgeolab/geoBoundaries/raw/refs/heads/main/sourceData/gbOpen/AGO_ADM0.zip?download="
    target="_blank"
    rel="noopener"